How to Treat a Poison Ivy Rash

 • Often, a poison ivy rash appears in a streaked pattern.
 This mimics the way in which a person has rubbed up against the plant.

 • Be careful not to confuse poison ivy with “swimmer’s itch.”
 They might seem similar at the beginning, especially because poison ivy might be in a lakeside or pondside area where you’re swimming.
-For more tips on swimmer’s itch, look at this article.
+Learn more about swimmer’s itch.

 Fortunately, the oils don’t always go to work immediately, especially on dirty or work-hardened hands.
 If you come in contact with poison ivy, here’s what to do: